-Anthropologists working in western Tanzania recently found evidence that chimpanzees use sticks to dig up edible roots, bulbs and tubers—a behavior previously thought to be a uniquely human adaptation. (
+Anthropologists working in western Tanzania recently found evidence that chimpanzees use sticks to dig up edible roots, bulbs and tubers—a behavior previously thought to be a uniquely human adaptation.
+(Read about other such behaviors.)

 The researchers didn't actually see the chimps digging.
 But they did find holes in the ground beneath chimpanzee "nests" (the piles of branches and leaves in trees where the animals sleep).
 And near the holes, they found chimp knuckle prints, feces and chewed-up wads of tubers (apparently, chimps are known for this kind of spitting.)